iRobotEducation/create3_docs/docs/faq/faq.md

 ### What is the Create® 3 educational robot?
 The Create® 3 robot is a programmable robot based on the iRobot® Roomba® i3 vacuum robot.
-Users can program this robot using ROS 2 or Python.
+Users can interact with this robot using ROS 2 or Python.
 There have been three versions of the Create® robot series:

 - The original Create® robot, released in 2007.
 This robot was based on the Roomba® Discovery series robots.
 It is all-white.